leighwilliams/typescript-talk/slides/talk.md

 > "A typed superset of JavaScript that compiles to plain JavaScript" - [TypeScript](https://www.typescriptlang.org)

 > "JavaScript that scales" - [TypeScript](https://www.typescriptlang.org)

+Note:
+- Microsoft describes TypeScript as...
+ - types are...
+ - superset

 ---